opendxl/opendxl-databus-client-java/docs/_sources/Basic-producer-consumer-example.rst.txt

             }
         }

-| The first step is to create the instance of the Kafka cluster to run
+The first step is to create the instance of the Kafka cluster to run the example.

-  the example.
-| The constructor method ``BasicConsumerProducerExample()`` is in charge of
+The constructor ``BasicConsumerProducerExample()`` is responsible for accomplishing that.

-  doing that.
-| This method also creates a DatabusConsumer instance calling to
-  ``getConsumer()`` method.
-For producer is the same approach, calling to ``getProducer()`` method, to create an instance of DatabusProducer.
+This method also creates a DatabusConsumer instance by invoking the ``getConsumer()`` method.
+The ``getProducer()`` method is invoked to create an instance of a DatabusProducer.

 .. code:: java